UniOfGreenwich/ELEE1149_Lectures/content/VibeProgramming/VibeProgramming.md

 <br>

-- Always review and test the generated code.
+- Always review and test the generated code... always.

 </div>